kitttn/temptest/Loading-Example-Firmware-into-the-APBridges.md

 3. Open another terminal window start GDB

     `arm-none-eabi-gdb`
-4. Connect to your gdbserver (this and the steps that follows are commands issued to GDB)
+4. Connect to your gdbserver (this and the steps that follow are commands issued to GDB)

     `target remote localhost:2341`
 5. Reset your target